 When Christ was on trial the Sanhedrin sought, and got, various false witnesses to accuse Him of wrongdoing (Mark 14:55 - 59; Matthew 26:59 - 61).
 Had Jesus used "Yahweh" (or a variation) any time during His public ministry, the Jews would have no reason to concoct a false accusation against him, as they believed the public use of any such reference a sin.

 Fundamentally, the error committed by the doctrine that Christians must use a Hebrew name when referencing God is an idea that is read into several scriptures in the Old Testament.
 When those who have such beliefs confront New Testament Greek text that contradicts their position, the text is said to be wrong.
 What is almost entirely forgotten is that, in the Eternal's sight, it is not what we say but what we do while serving him that matters (Matthew 7:21).

 One last Scripture worth noting is Hebrews 5:7.
-This verse states, "In his life on earth Jesus made his prayers and requests with loud cries and tears to God . . . " Jesus was heard and his prayers answered not because He used some special pronounciation for his Father but because he was humble and feared him.
+This verse states, "In his life on earth Jesus made his prayers and requests with loud cries and tears to God . . . " Jesus was heard and his prayers answered not because He used some special or sacred pronunciation for his Father but because he was humble and feared him.

 God's many Old Testament names and titles reveal many interesting aspects of his character and power.
 They should be studied and understood.
-Disputes over how to "perfectly" refer to Him or how to perfectly pronounce it are trivial to us learning more about His magnificence, power, and authority.
-Using or not using a particular special name or title for God does not affect our prayers or our loving relationship with our Maker.
+Disputes over how to refer to Him "perfectly" or how to pronounce his name correctly are trivial to us learning more about His magnificence, power, and authority.
+Using or not using a particular special or sacred name for God does not affect our prayers or our loving relationship with our Maker.